Gummy Bear Implants

-Before you decide that breast augmentation is the right choice for you.
+Before you decide that breast augmentation surgeries are the right choice for you.
 Take the time to speak with a famous plastic surgeon and keep the following things in mind.

 No matter what breast shape you’re trying to achieve.
 It’s important to consider a few things before going under the knife.

 - Implants are not a permanent solution.
 At some point, you’ll need to remove or replace your implants.
 Some last longer than others, so you’ll need to speak with your plastic surgeon to discuss the best option for you.

 - You’ll need to be committed to aftercare.
 After your surgery, you’ll need to obtain an MRI screening to check for silent ruptures every two years.

 - Remember that surgery is still surgery.
 There’s always a risk of infection and you must be ready to provide yourself with proper after-care.

 With that in mind, let’s take a closer look at what implant shapes are available to you.